It’s important to establish good money behaviors early. New grads, here are 8 money management tips to help you get started.

 - The information is accurate.
 Most credit report disputes can be initiated online or by phone in a matter of minutes, but it’s up to you to report inaccuracies and provide supporting documentation so the credit bureau can investigate.

-There’s no shortage of budgeting apps or recommended approaches for how to create a budget, but most involve these basics:
+There’s no shortage of budgeting apps or money management tips about budgeting, but most involve these basics:

 - Your monthly take-home pay, subtracting your fixed monthly living costs—shelter, utilities, credit cards, student loans, insurance, car loans, and variable costs for expenses like food and transportation